 Do you ever wonder when it’s time to visit a dermatologist?
 Obviously if you have moderate to severe acne, you should see one.
 Think twice before you turn to google to treat your symptoms that require a professional.
 And I am not just referring to your yearly mole check.

 If you have skincare concerns and want to get personalized skincare regimens, I am here to help.
-You can schedule a one on one virtual skincare consultation with me HERE.
+You can reach out to me on Instagram direct messaging HERE to discuss your concerns and I can schedule your one on one coaching session.

 Dermatologist vs. Esthetician

 If you are curious whether you should visit a dermatologist or an esthetician, I will briefly explain the difference.
 Dermatologists and estheticians are both skin care professionals.
 Study.com states, “The key distinction is that dermatologists are medical doctors and qualified to diagnose and treat medical conditions that affect the skin.”
 Although estheticians can help improve skin’s texture like dermatologists, they are not able to prescribe acne prescriptions or conduct cosmetic treatments like botox injections and fillers.